erhanersoz/JavaScript30/29 - Countdown Timer/README.md

 buttons.forEach((button) => button.addEventListener("click", startTimer));
 ```

-The `startTimer` method is triggered when buttons are clicked.
+The `startTimer` method will be triggered when buttons are clicked.

 <br/>